LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: LLM-based Multi-Agent Blackboard System

-\item \textit{\textbf{Requesting Help:}} In this action, the agent formulates a request for assistance from the sub-agents, specifying, for example, the types of data files or information needed, or the resources required to apply a tool or solve a sub-problem.
-This request is posted on the blackboard $\beta$ for visibility by the helper agents.
-Once the sub-agents respond, if they respond, their responses on the response board $\beta_r$ are collected and provided back to the main agent as the outcome of this action for observation and further use in its decision-making process.
+\item \textit{\textbf{Requesting Help:}} The agent formulates a request for assistance from the sub-agents, specifying, for example, the types of data files or information needed, or the resources required to apply a tool or solve a sub-problem.
+This request is posted on the blackboard $\beta$ for the helper agents.
+Once the sub-agents respond, if they respond, their responses on the response board $\beta_r$ are provided back to the main agent as the outcome of this action for observation and further use in its decision-making process.

-\item \textit{\textbf{Answering:}} In this action, the agent concludes the problem-solving process by generating a final program that produces the answer to the query.
+\item \textit{\textbf{Answering:}} The agent concludes the problem-solving process by generating a final program that produces the answer to the query.
 This action terminates the process, and the output of this step constitutes the final program $p$ generated by the system to address the problem. \end{itemize}